scottgoering/HeaterMeter-wiki/Basic-Troubleshooting.md

 * If you can connect to the Raspberry Pi, look at the system log (Configuration -> Status -> System Log) to see if your heatermeter was recognized.

 ### openwrt says my heatermeter wasn't found
-* Verify that all of your components are on the board and soldered in the right place.
+* Verify that all necessary components are on the board and in the right place.
-* Ensure sure you pushed solder through every hole so that a connection is made on both sides of the board.
+* Ensure sure you pushed solder through on every connection so that a connection is made on both sides of the board.